TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/.github/ISSUE_TEMPLATE/issue_report.md

 ---
-name: 🐛 Bug Report
+name: 🐛 Issue Report
-about: If something isn't documented correctly 🤔
+about: If something is missing or not documented correctly 🤔

 ---